asifma/hassio-addons/sparsnas_decoder/README.md

 https://github.com/kodarn/Sparsnas

 This is a decoder for IKEA SPARSNÄS
-(Hass.io Add-On.)
+(Hass.io Add-On)
 ===================================

-It uses RTL-SDR running on a Raspberry Pi to demodulate the FSK signal, and decodes the packet.
+It uses RTL-SDR running on a Raspberry Pi installed with hass.io to demodulate the FSK signal, and decodes the packet.
+The Output is sent in JSON format to a MQTT broker.

 The packet data is encrypted using your sender's ID.
 The sender ID is the last 6 digits of the serial number located under the battery.